Joining Methods for ABS Pipe

 The use of an approved solvent cement(glue) is the primary method for joining ABS pipe and fittings, and does not require the use of a primer.
 When the solvent cement is applied to the pipe and fittings it quickly begins to soften and dissolve the plastic surface and once coupled together, it will create a joint that is actually stronger that the pipe itself.

-When creating a glued joint:
+When creating an ABS glued joint:

 - Always ensure the pipe is cut squarely and deburred so that maximum penetration into the fitting is achieved;